williamrjribeiro/localstack-serverless-node-starter/README.md

 ```

 To [override the default config](https://eslint.org/docs/user-guide/configuring), add a `.eslintrc.json` file.
 To ignore ESLint for specific files, add it to a `.eslintignore` file.

+## Inspired by Serverless Stack

+You can find more about it in their [website](http://serverless-stack.com) and the original [Serverless Node.js Starter](https://github.com/AnomalyInnovations/serverless-nodejs-starter)